Services

 North Liberty and Long Streets

-Vegetables grown in the garden by guests and volunteers are distributed through the Food Pantry and used for meals at Jeannie’s Kitchen.
-Formerly under the direction of volunteer Steve McCombs, Garden of Eatin’ is overseen by volunteers from Happy Roots.
+Produce grown in our community garden by guests and volunteers is shared through our Food Pantry and used in meals prepared in Jeannie’s Kitchen.
+The Garden of Eatin’, previously led by longtime volunteer Steve McCombs, is now lovingly maintained by volunteers from Happy Roots.

 General Resources